dvdavd/tribitwebctl/docs/xsound-2-plus-protocol.md

 | `0x11` | `[sleep_h, sleep_m, shutdown]` | sleep timer (bytes 0–1) and auto-shutdown mode (byte 2); `sleep_h=0xFF, sleep_m=0xFF` means off |
 | `0x05` | `[preset_id, b0..b8]` | active EQ |
 | `0x19` | `[3, btn, type, b0..b8]` | EQ button config; one packet per button |

+## RFCOMM Transport

+Playback controls (`0x87`), power-off (`0x01`) and factory reset (`0x7C`) are sent over classic Bluetooth RFCOMM channel 3, not BLE.

+### Preamble requirement

+Before a transport command is processed, the speaker requires a specific preamble sequence:

+1. Send `GET battery` (`cmd=0x02`, no payload)
+2. Send `GET firmware` (`cmd=0x06`, no payload)
+3. **Read back the response**: the speaker will not act on the following command until its response to the preamble has been consumed from the socket
+4. Send the actual command

+Skipping the preamble, or sending it without reading the response, results in the command being silently ignored.
+The exact reason for this requirement is unknown; it may be a handshake that identifies the client as a legitimate host.

 ## EQ Details